mbari-org/vars-annotation/docs/resources/markdown/BUILD.md

 2. Set your `JPACKAGE_HOME` variable. e.g. `export JPACKAGE_HOME="/Path/To/adoptopenjdk-14.jdk/Contents/Home"`
 3. Set other required env variables: `source "/My/Path/To/env-config.sh"`
 4. Run `gradlew clean jpackage --info`
-5. The build package will be found in `vars-annotation/org.mbari.vars.ui/build/jpackage`.
+5. The built package will be found in `vars-annotation/org.mbari.vars.ui/build/jpackage`.
 The app will be packaged for whatever OS you run the build on.
 Note that the built app includes it's own packaged JVM, so it can be distrubuted without requiring users to install Java.

 ## Useful commands